Chandni-L5/pawsome-strolls/README.md

 ### 3.2 Future Implementations
 Due to time constraints I was unable to action all of the user goals.
 As I had catagorised the stories I ensured that all of the 'must-have' tasks have been completed.

-In future implementations I would create a seperate section for the Locations topic and also include an interactive map function.
+In future implementations I would create a separate section for the Locations topic and also include an interactive map function.

-I would also consider create seperate pages for each section and include a bit more content.
+I would also consider create separate pages for each section and include a bit more content.
 I believe this would improve user experience as it would simplify the content on each page and they would not need to view content of the other sections at the same time on larger viewports.

-Another feature I would consider adding would be a 'back to top' function on the homepage using javacript.
+Another feature I would consider adding would be a 'back to top' function on the homepage using JavaScript.

 ### 3.3 Accessibility